 Tips for drivers

-The Austrian government provides a lot of information in English, and below are selected tips for car drivers – with explanatory photos – from a local driver.
+Check out the information in English provided by the Austrian government.
+Below are selected additional tips for car drivers – with explanatory photos – from a local (me).

-And, in case you’re wondering, people drive on the right in Austria.
+And, in case you’re wondering, vehicles drive on the right in Austria.

 Parking